Taye Taiwo: HJK

 On 23 August 2015, Taiwo joined HJK Helsinki for the remainder of the season with an option for a one additional year.

 The following day, he made his debut for the club, starting the whole game, in a 1–1 draw against HIFK Fotboll.
 Since making his debut for HJK Helsinki, Taiwo quickly established himself in the starting eleven, playing in the left–back position.
 However, the club finished third place in the league.
 In October of the same year, HJK exercised their option of keeping Taiwo under contract for the 2016 season.
 At the end of the 2015 season, he went on to make eleven appearances in all competitions.

 Ahead of the 2016 season, Taiwo was linked a move away from HJK Helsinki, but he ended up staying at the club.
 Taiwo started the season well when he scored his first goal for HJK Helsinki in a 1–0 win against IFK Mariehamn in the Finnish League Cup.
 A week later on 9 February 2016, Taiwo scored his second goal of the season in another Finnish League Cup match, in a 3–3 draw against HIFK Fotboll.
 Since the start of the 2016 season, he continued to regain his first team place for the club, playing in the left–back position.
 Taiwo's goalscoring form continued for HJK Helsinki when he scored four goals between 7 May 2016 and 20 May 2016, including a brace against Inter Turku.
 As a result, he became the club's fan favourite.
 Taiwo then scored two goals in two consecutive matches between 12 June 2016 and 18 June 2016 against RoPS and SJK.
-He played in both legs of the UEFA Europa League first round against Atlantas and scored a goal himself, as HJK Helsinki won 3–1 on aggragate.
+He played in both legs of the UEFA Europa League first round against Atlantas and scored a goal himself, as HJK Helsinki won 3–1 on aggregate.
 However, Taiwo suffered an injury and was substituted in the 78th minute during the second leg of the UEFA Europa League second round, in a 1–0 win against Beroe, sending the club through to the next round.
 As a result, he was sidelined for two months.
-It wasn't until on 21 September 2016 when Taiwo returned to the starting line–up from injury against RoPS and set up HJK Helsinki's first goal of the game, in a 2–1 win.
+On 21 September 2016 Taiwo returned from injury against RoPS and set up HJK Helsinki's first goal in a 2–1 win.
 He then started in the final of the Finnish Cup against SJK and played 90 minutes before being substituted, as the club lost 7–6 in a penalty shootout following a 1–1 draw.
 Taiwo called time on his playing career with HJK Helsinki after their final league game against SJK on 23 October 2016.
 At the end of the 2016 season, he went on to make thirty–four appearances and scoring nine times in all competitions.